mongodb/mongo/docs/building.md

 for the target x86, or x86-64 platform.
 More detailed platform instructions can be found below.

-MongoDB Tools
+BongoDB Tools
 --------------

-The MongoDB command line tools (mongodump, mongorestore, mongoimport, mongoexport, etc) have been rewritten in [Go](http://golang.org/) and are no longer included in this repository.
+The BongoDB command line tools (bongodump, bongorestore, bongoimport, bongoexport, etc) have been rewritten in [Go](http://golang.org/) and are no longer included in this repository.

-The source for the tools is now available at [mongodb/mongo-tools](https://github.com/mongodb/mongo-tools).
+The source for the tools is now available at [bongodb/bongo-tools](https://github.com/bongodb/bongo-tools).

 SCons
 ---------------

-For detail information about building, please see [the build manual](http://www.mongodb.org/about/contributors/tutorial/build-mongodb-from-source/)
+For detail information about building, please see [the build manual](http://www.bongodb.org/about/contributors/tutorial/build-bongodb-from-source/)

-If you want to build everything (mongod, mongo, tests, etc):
+If you want to build everything (bongod, bongo, tests, etc):

     $ scons all